 Before we get started, I’d like to congratulate Cindy Tracy for winning the All-Clad giveaway!
 I hope you enjoy your new pan and use it often!
 Thank you everyone for participating and I hope to have more giveaways in the future!

-Now let’s get on to these stuffed peppers!
+Now let’s get on to these stuffed bell peppers!

 Enjoy the simplicity and goodness!Print